top of page

 • enterprise constraints guide decisions

-• cross-functional initiatives inherit shared structure automatically.
+• cross-functional initiatives inherit shared anatomy automatically.

 Unified Convergence Grid (Level 1–3)